Easy and Simple Two-Ingredient Lip Stain Recipe

-In ancient Mesopotamia, women were smearing crushed gems on their lips, again, reported by wikipedia.
-Using healthy ingredients for lipsticks is not a historic practice, there are many instances where women's health was put in the balance, but it is an answer to the issue of toxicity.
+In ancient Mesopotamia, women were smearing crushed gems on their lips (again, this is reported by Wikipedia).
+Using healthy ingredients for lipsticks is not a historic practice, and there were many instances where women's health was put at risk.

-And healthy ingredients in cosmetics are gaining momentum today.
+Today, however, using healthy ingredients in cosmetics is gaining momentum.

 Edible Lip Stain Experiments

-The photo here is of the lips seen at the beginning of this article, but without lip stain.
-I know, I know - the lip stain was sloppily applied in the first photo: it was an interesting experience for the model to not talk!
+The two photos above show the before and after photos.
+I know, I know—the lip stain was sloppily applied in the second photo.
+It was an interesting experience for the model to not talk!

 Before you run away to make your lip stain, I want to tell you about the experiments I have done in trying to find a decent lip stain.
 I looked around the internet and couldn't find anything that worked.

 Second, I tried Jello.
-Another Yum.
-It, too, is ingestible and lasts about as long as kool-aid for the same reason.
-My husband said to maybe try using alcohol with it, but I wasn't too comfy with that recipe.
+It, too, is ingestible and lasts about as long as Kool-Aid for the same reason.
+My husband suggested using alcohol with it, but I wasn't too comfy with that recipe.
 He thought it might help the colour stick.

 Third, I tried beets.
-I figured they do a good job of staining my dinner tablecloth so they must work well at staining lips.
-It works, but it is hard to regulate how much red you get on your lips.
+I figured they do a good job of staining my dinner tablecloth, so they must work well at staining lips.
+It does work—but it is hard to regulate how much red you get on your lips.

 So, now I've found lovely Sarah and her simple, easy lip stain recipe.
 And it's organic!

 Please note that organic homemade lip stain has a short shelf life.
-It may not be good to use after 2 weeks, although I found mine was fine for 4 weeks.
+It may not be good to use after two weeks, although I found mine was fine for four weeks.
 You may consider keeping it in the fridge to extend its expiry date.